Annual Report 2016

-The Bank has in place policies that govern the recruitment/ appointment of relatives in the Bank and across its wholly owned subsidiaries.
-The policies are:
+The Bank has in place policies that govern the recruitment/appointment of relatives in the Bank and across its wholly owned subsidiaries.
+The policies are as follows:

-2 Employment of relatives at the Bank’s wholly-owned subsidiaries of first and second degree shall be prohibited for senior managers and above; any exception must approved by the Chief Executive.
+2. Employment of relatives at the Bank’s fully owned subsidiaries of first and second degree shall be prohibited for Senior Managers and above; any exception must approved by the Chief Executive.

-3 As part of the annual reporting, the Chief Executive must disclose to the Board of Directors on an annual basis those individuals who are occupying controlled functions and who are relatives of any other approved persons within the Bank and its wholly-owned subsidiaries.
+As part of the annual reporting, the Chief Executive must disclose to the Board of Directors on an annual basis those individuals who are occupying controlled functions and who are relatives of any other approved persons within the Bank and its wholly owned subsidiaries.